assetvault/intoken-dapp/README.md

 # InToken dApp

-InToken is a utility token that businesses use to reward people who make them customer referrals.
+InToken is a utility token for businesses to reward a community of people who make them introductions to customers.

-InShare is a crypto-security that pays token dividends on regular intervals.
-InShares can be earned by making introductions to businesses who are listed on Inbot Ambassador platform.
+InShare is a crypto-security that pays community members token dividends on regular intervals.
+InShares can be earned by making introductions to businesses who are listed as qualified vendors on the Inbot Ambassador platform.

 InScore is a smart contract that manages the compensation multiplier of Ambassadors.
 This is an automated way of enforcing good behavior of the community members.